revloc02/dndMarkdown/colver-5e-homebrew.md

 > - **Stabilized:** actions to stabilize **restore 1 HP**
 > - **First Aid:** Medicine check to stabilize any creature you can touch **DC = 10 + targets exhaustion level**

-### Dropping to 0 Hit Points
+### Zero Hit Points

-When a character drops to 0 hit points, he or she gains the **Dying** condition, concentration is broken, and they gain 1 level of Exhaustion.
-Note that the _Instant Death_ (PHB, p.
+When a character drops to zero hit points the character **does not fall unconscious**, rather he gains the **Dying** condition, concentration is broken, and they gain 1 level of Exhaustion. **The character can still perform actions on their turn.** Note that the _Instant Death_ (PHB, p.
 197) rules still apply as per RAW when massive damage is taken.

 ### Dying Condition

-_The Dying condition indicates a character is on their way to death and grants multiple rounds to either stop the death or go out with a bang.
-Urgency is created without removing the characters ability to do something about it.
-In combination with existing rules about removing level of exhaustion this creates a scenario where the closer a character gets to death the longer it takes for him to recover from the shock of that situation—potentially multiple days to remove all levels of Exhaustion.
-During that time the character will have some disadvantage on checks and reduced speed (as per the exhaustion levels) and this represents a bit of shell shock or PTSD being suffered by the character._
+_The Dying condition indicates a character is on their way to death and allows multiple rounds to do something about it before they expire.
+By imposing Exhaustion, urgency is created without removing the characters ability to act.
+The closer a character gets to death (Exhaustion level 6) the longer it takes for him to recover from the shell shock of that situation—potentially multiple days to remove all levels of Exhaustion.
+These lingering effects (as per the Exhaustion levels) are realistic as the character has had a brush with death._

 **Dying** is a special condition that simply means a creature has 0 hit points and is not dead yet.
 A creature obtains the **Dying** condition immediately when they drop to 0 hit points and looses the condition as soon as they gain any hit points.